What is a Train?

 No train – Floor-length gowns are a no-fuss, no-bustle option, ideal for outdoor or beach weddings.
 This is a good option for clumsy brides- chances of tripping over your dress are greatly reduced with no train!

-Sweep – 6 inches/.5 ft- A sweep train is ideal for brides who want that bridal touch but don’t want to worry about bustling.
+Sweep – 10 inches- A sweep train is ideal for brides who want that bridal touch but don’t want to worry about bustling.
 Sweep trains work especially well on crepe gowns- Because it’s a heavier (but silky) fabric, crepe is harder to pin into a bustle than a tulle or chiffon.

 Chapel – 3 ft – A chapel train is still manageable, but has that element of drama.
 Great for formal venues and looks best on an a-line or ball gown.
 This train will require a more secure bustle.

 Cathedral– 6 ft.
 Cathedral trains are at the height of formality with a wedding gown.
 With all that jazz comes a fair bit of work- Cathedral trains are often heavy and require a more complicated bustle.
 Your bridesmaids should also be ready to adjust the drape and shape of your Cathedral train for photos.
 Cathedral trains are currently only offered for our Bespoke gowns.

 What about after the Ceremony?
 Most brides have their trains pinned into a bustle so they are free to dance and move freely.
 There are other options if you don’t like the look of a bustle- such as overskirts or wrist loops- read about all three at the end of this article.

 Before you’re set on a train length, consider what you’ll do with all of the fabric post-ceremony.

 Bustles – Tack it, loop it, and button it to keep it out of the way for dancing.
 Keep in mind, bustles are best added in-person by the tailor of your choice once you receive your gown.